-The problem of this study is that social media use is increasing in Jordan but it didn't reach its peak yet.
-The aim of the study was therefore to explore the social media applications that are currently used by SMEs in Jordan.
-A quantitative study was conducted in order to achieve the study objectives.

-The study results showed that SMEs mostly used application was Facebook (by more than half of the SMEs), and the least used one was LinkedIn (by more than fifth of the SMEs).
+As social media rose through the past 10 years, it has prospered to be a main communicating method.
+Therefore this study aims to explore the use of social media applications (i.e. Facebook, Twitter, YouTube, LinkedIn, and Skype) by Small and Medium Enterprises (SMEs) in Jordan.
+A survey of 148 SMEs in Amman, Jordan was conducted to achieve the study objectives.
+The study found that SMEs mostly used application was Facebook (by more than half of the SMEs), and the least used one was LinkedIn (by more than fifth of the SMEs).
 Also, approximately third of the SMEs used YouTube, Skype, and Twitter.
 Of those, more than one third used these applications daily.
 The study also found that gaining popularity, enjoyment and social influence were the main motivations for using all five applications by SMEs.
 Moreover, the study found that the applications were mostly used for information, communication, marketing, and improving business reputation.
 Furthermore, SMEs considered both fake identities and security issues as the main limitations for using the five applications.
+In light of the results, several recommendations were suggested to increase the use of social media by SMEs in Jordan.